newpolygons/Reporter/README.md

 # Reporter
- A simple python script to get you up and running with a Cydia Repo
+ A simple python script to get you up and running with a iOS tweak repo.

-# Welcome to Reporter Version 1.5!
-Please direct any bugs or feature requests to @NewPolygons on twitter!
+currently being updated check back soon, if u need the tool right now its in the old/ folder though...

-# New Features
+ # Usage
-Initial support for Linux!

-# How to use Reporter?
-Please see readme.txt under appropriate folder for instructions.
+ install requirements in requirements.txt python3 main.py